Blind Al: Personality

 In keeping with the humorous tone of Deadpool's stories, Al's personality was not what one would expect from an imprisoned old blind woman.
 She exhibits toughness, is cynical in the extreme, and is able to beat even the wisecracking title character in a battle of insults.
 When they matched wits, Al usually got the better of Deadpool, making his pranks backfire and treating him like a spoiled child.
-Al even once sabotaged all of Deadpool's weapons, her rationale being that his death would be the worst-case scenario, and then she wouldn't have to worry about retaliation.
+Al even once sabotaged all of Deadpool's weapons, her rationale being that his death would be the worst-case scenario, and then she would not have to worry about retaliation.

 Despite their antagonistic relationship, Blind Al occasionally showed that she genuinely cared for Wade, as when she refused to leave him after being granted her freedom, and baked him a cake when he attempted to become a hero.

 Deadpool gave Al Deuce the Devil Dog (which Weasel had won from Foggy Nelson in a poker game) as a joke.
-Although the dog adored her, she seemed to think of him as nothing but a moronic flea-factory, and promptly had him fixed.
+Although the dog adored her, she seemed to think of him as nothing but a "moronic flea-factory", and promptly had him neutered.

 Her hobbies include "Needlepoint, thimble collecting, planning escape routes... typical old lady twaddle."
 She loves the show Matlock, and also expressed a fondness for The Daily Show.

 Questions of identity

 Joe Kelly originally intended her to be the first Black Widow: "We were going to do the origin story of Blind Al, and show her as the original Black Widow and show how she was responsible for Wade getting cancer".
 This is no longer considered canon.

 She was close friends with Captain America before he was frozen in the 1940s.
 She described her last meeting with him during a pep talk to Wade in which she produced a golden medal given to her by a young man she called "Blondie" in Moscow.
 Upon Deadpool losing the medal on a battlefield, Captain America recognized it, read the inscription aloud and recalled Al by name.

 It is unclear exactly how old Al is.
-In Deadpool #6 (June 1997), Al refers to herself as a sexagenarian but she later claims to remember Flapper-dresses (popular in the 1920s) and was later referred to by Montgomery Burns, a precog at Landau, Luckman & Lake, as a septuagenarian.
+In Deadpool #6 (June 1997), Al refers to herself as a sexagenarian but she later claims to remember Flapper-dresses (popular in the 1920s) and was later referred to by Montgomery Burns, a precog at Landau, Luckman, and Lake, as a septuagenarian.